Total House: Demolition bid and heritage listing

-Basement entertainment venues
+170 Russell

-The basement has housed a succession of entertainment venues over the decades.
+The basement hosts a nightclub and live music venue called 170 Russell.
+Before this, it has hosted a succession of entertainment venues over the decades.
 It was first envisaged as a cinema with the capacity to stage live theatre, with the possibility of being turned into a nightclub if liquor legislation changed.

 From 1965, it housed the Lido Cabaret, described as "the first of its kind in Victoria", "providing dinner and a ‘Paris-type’ show, complete with feathers, high kicks and scanty costumes".

 After a period as a Spanish-themed nightclub, from the mid-1970s the basement housed the 600-seat Total Theatre, featuring theatre productions including the Australian premiere of Guys & Dolls and the controversial revue Let My People Come.
 The theatre was operated by Banfield, who used the car park to subsidise the theatre.

-Since 1980, the basement has housed a nightclub and live music venue, initially known as Billboard until 2014, and then after a rebrand as 170 Russell, the building's street address.
+Since 1980, the basement has housed a nightclub and live music venue.
+It was initially known as Billboard until 2014, and was then rebranded as 170 Russell, the building's street address.